 The Bottom Tip

-Here, in the lowest segment of the writing structure, you can consider yourself on safer ground.
+Within this lowest segment of the pyramid, you can also consider yourself to be safer ground.
 If a client lasts till here, chances are he or she will finish reading.
-In other words, you could afford to be a shade more colorful.
+In other words, you can afford to be a shade more colorful.
 Colorful, but not verbose, though.
 Brevity remains the core of the Inverted Pyramid writing style.
-It should always be the focus of effective business writing.
+It should always be the aim of effective business writing.